Ali Kazma

 He has an interest in spaces of social significance, places of production, in industries and handicraft, as well as in the details of machinery and ritualistic, repetitive daily tasks.

-The artist’s works have been included in a number of institutional collections such as CNAP (Paris), Fondation Cartier (Paris), NMNM (Monaco, France), Istanbul Modern (Istanbul), MEP (Paris), MONA (Tasmania), Sztuki Museum (Lodz), Tate Modern (London), TBA21 (Vienna), Collection Foundation Louis Vuitton (Paris) and VKV Foundation Collection (Istanbul).
+His work work is in institutional collections such as MoMA (New York), CNAP (Paris), Fondation Cartier (Paris), NMNM (Monaco, France), Istanbul Modern (Istanbul), MEP (Paris), MONA (Tasmania), Sztuki Museum (Lodz), Tate Modern (London), TBA21 (Vienna), Collection Foundation Louis Vuitton (Paris) and VKV Foundation Collection (Istanbul).